Getting involved with any subject means getting to learn the language. Orchids, and plants in general, are no exception.

 NODOSE (NOH-dose) - Knobby or knotty.

 NOMENCLATURE (noh-men-CLAY-chure) or (NOH-men-klay-cher) - Names referring individuals to groups of related members according to a binomial system.
 A set or system of names and naming.

-NUTRIENT (NEW-tree-ent) - A chemical needed for growth, or a substance providing such.
+NUTRIENT - A chemical needed for growth, or a substance providing such.

 NUTRIENT SOLUTION A water solution of chemicals or natural substances required for growth or germination.